 What does corked wine smell like?
 And what to do about it

 The most common wine fault is cork taint or TCA which is caused by a mould that grows on cork oak trees.
 It's got nothing to do with cork in wine, if only - it would be so much easier to resolve if that were the case!

 Cork is a natural product which means that not all of it can be controlled.
 Occasionally TCA mould gets into the cork, and sits there, once the cork comes into contact with the wine, it breeds and wreaks havoc with your wine.
 This is not a common occurrence though, realistically we're looking at about 2% of corks having this problem.
 It's not a huge risk, but at sometime or another you'll most likely run into it.

-If you're wondering, what does a corked wine smell like? think wet cardboard, wet dog, musty cellar and you're somewhere close.
+What does a corked wine smell like? think wet cardboard, wet dog, musty cellar and you're somewhere close.
 Yep, you're going to notice!
 In very tiny amounts, TCA will mute the aromas of the wine so you won't get the usual "up-your-nose" aromas from your favourite wines.

 Can a bottle of wine with a screw-cap have cork taint?